 The first issue with overusing your strengths is that you can burn that strength out.
 By that, I mean that you no longer feel joy, energy, or engagement when you use the strength.

-I recently heard Alex Linley, the founder of Strengths Profile, share his story of how he burned out his strength of writing/author*.
+Alex Linley, the founder of Strengths Profile, shares his story of how he burned out his strength of writing/author*.
 Initially, as a university student and researcher, he spent a great deal of time writing, and it paid him back in spades.
 However, over time he came to rely on this strength more and more, and it gave him less and less fulfilment.
 Eventually, he started to feel drained by what had previously energised him.
 Even some years later, it no longer energises him the way it once did.

 Not everyone will permanently burn out a strength – sometimes it just takes a short period of resting the strength for it to return to its energising best.
 But if a strength is overused for a long period, then it may take a long time to return, if it ever does.
 That’s why knowing how to use your strengths wisely and well is so important.